High School Style Icon

 High School Style Icon (Korean: 고등학생 간지대회) is a South Korean survival audition program.
 It airs on YouTube on Monday, at 20:00 (KST).

 Format

 High School Style Icon is a fashion audition program, which is produced by Blank Corporation and broadcast for high school students via YouTube and Naver TV.
-Season 1, 13 high school students compete in different fashion challenges. and Season 2, 20 high school students.
+In season 1, 13 high school students compete in different fashion challenges and in Season 2, 20 high school students participate.

 The program is conducted in a survival way, and the participants who pass the preliminary round are eliminated through various missions, and the final winner is given an annual salary of 100 million won ($90,000 USD), Hyodo Benz, and an opportunity to launch their own brand.
-In Season 2, the trip to Paris will also be awarded.
+In Season 2, a trip to Paris will also be awarded.